Chocolate, Allergies, and Food Sensitivities: All You Need to Know about Our Chocolate

 Seed allergies, though distinctive from nut allergies, are often co-present.
 For this reason, we’ve deliberately avoided using any kinds of seeds in Dean’s Sweets chocolate.
 There are so many wonderful ways to make chocolate, why complicate things for our friends with allergies?

 Yes, we do use sunflower lecithin in our dark and milk chocolate enrobed Maine sea salt caramels (though notin the caramel sauce).
-These two chocolates are the only items in which sunflower lecithin is used.
+We also use it in the buttercrunch and bacon buttercrunch.
+These chocolates are the only items in which sunflower lecithin is used.
 Because we have found sunflower lecithin to be a natural emulsifier and effective substitute for soy lecithin, we have in this case, opted for the sunflower.

 Thankfully not many people are allergic to chocolate itself.
 We do hear about chocolate allergies from time to time, and we’re even more grateful when these customers buy chocolate as gifts for others, even though they can’t enjoy it themselves.